-While the UK Prime Minister Theresa May might be at risk of being imminently fired herself – not least over her determined self-righteousness over her Brexit plan – it did not stop her using her remaining time in office to fire her Secretary of State for Defence, Gavin Williamson.
+While the UK Prime Minister Theresa May might be at risk of being imminently fired herself – not least over her determined self-righteousness over her Brexit plan (Update on 28 May 2019: Prime Minister May has now given in her notice to quit and will leave office on 7 June) – it did not stop her using her remaining time in office to fire her Secretary of State for Defence, Gavin Williamson, effectively destroying his career.
 Williamson’s dismissal in early May was officially because he was alleged to have leaked proceedings from the secret National Security Council at which Theresa May was presiding.
-Williamson, who had been a thorn in the side of the treasury and other departments in his promotion of the budget needs of defence, strongly denies the accusation and is demanding an independent inquiry into the leak.
+Williamson, who had been a thorn in the side of the Treasury and other departments in his promotion of the budget needs of defence, strongly denies the accusation and is demanding an independent inquiry into the leak.
 Others have wondered whether Williamson might try and use an employment tribunal in an attempt at redress for his “unfair dismissal”.

 Update on 20 May 2019: After the Trump Administration imposed a ban on trade with Huawei on security concerns (albeit that technically it can ask for a licence), Google has now banned the firm from using its next generation software on its cellphone handsets.

 Security concerns aside, many who normally balk at the prospect of key UK infrastructure becoming state-run again (as proposed by the UK’s Labour opposition) realise that in this case it will be actually worse: parts of the UK’s telecommunications system will effectively be state-run – but this time by the Chinese state.
 As such, you can expect the next UK Prime Minister to reverse May’s decision on this.